hominoids/SBC_Case_Builder/README.md

 Computer aided design(CAD) has been around a long time but I have been interested in exploring approaches to the next step, computer autonomous design.
 Regardless of the current or future object creation method, whether it be manufactured or materialized, I believe a universal approach to autonomous design will be needed to advance the human condition.
 This application has helped me explore and think about practical approaches that might be possible right now in autonomous design and I hope to continue this work by developing new tools and techniques for the new CAD, Computer Autonomous Design.

+## Project Supporters

+Thank You to the contributors for their contributions and also HardKernel and Pine64 for their support through the donation of SBC.